Rebecca Allen (basketball): Phoenix Mercury (2024)

 On 3 February 2024, the Connecticut Sun traded Allen to the Phoenix Mercury in a sign-and-trade deal in exchange for Moriah Jefferson.
 Allen played in only 18 games all season.
 She struggled with injuries, and a hamstring injury sustained in July while preparing for the Paris Olympics tournament kept her sidelined for the rest of the regular season.
 She was officially ruled out of the postseason after undergoing surgery to address her lingering back issues.

-Chicago Sky (2025–present)
+Chicago Sky (2025–2026)

 On 2 February 2025, Allen was traded to the Connecticut Sun.
 The deal was originally reported as Allen, Natasha Cloud, and the 12th pick in the 2025 WNBA draft being traded in exchange for Alyssa Thomas and Tyasha Harris; however, it was officially part of a larger four-team trade.
 Subsequently, on 4 February 2025, Allen was traded to the Chicago Sky in exchange for Lindsay Allen and the rights to Nikolina Milić.